 The Gateway scored a 3.85 in the Dirt Score.
 Making this bike more dirt specific is definitely a possibility.
 Cult threw on some standard “street tires” among other things.

 Check out the WTP Revolver to see a dirt-specific bike.
-(Check it out here)
+(Check it out hereOpens in a new tab.)

 Is the Cult Gateway good for riding dirt jumps and pump tracks?